Lalawai Hale

 No analysis available

 I looked for explicit lease expiry years (e.g., 'lease expires 2050', 'land lease to 2065') or renewal language.
-The remarks contain no leasehold/lease expiry information, so the expiry year is unknown.
+The listings contain no references to land lease/leasehold or any expiration year, so the lease expiry year is unknown.

-I searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans'.
-There were no references to VA loan approval, so financing_va is set to false with medium confidence.
+I searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted'.
+There were no references to VA loan approval in any listing remark, so financing_va is set to false with limited confidence.

-I looked for explicit language indicating the HOA carries full/walls-in insurance and found no such statements in the remarks.
-With no prior data and no mention, this is set to false with medium confidence.
+I searched the public remarks for language indicating the HOA carries full/walls-in insurance or comprehensive building insurance and found no such statements.
+In absence of explicit insurance wording or user verification, the feature is set false with medium confidence.

 No analysis available

-I reviewed the remarks for explicit statements that the building passed a fire/life safety evaluation or similar certification and found none.
-In the absence of any mention and with no prior data, the feature is set to false with medium confidence (absence in remarks suggests it likely wasn't stated).
+I reviewed the remarks for explicit statements that the building passed a fire/life safety evaluation (FLSE) or similar certification and found none.
+With no explicit mentions or user verification, absence of a statement leads to a medium-confidence default of false.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.